What to Look For When Changes are Happening

 - Are you having to step up more?

 - Are you beginning to feel stressed and overwhelmed?

 - Are you unsure of what to do or where to go next?

-If you are unsure of how to proceed, please call Caregivers Nova Scotia.
+If you are unsure what to do next, please call Caregivers Nova Scotia.
 Our staff will be happy to talk with you about how much is too much.

 There are many good resources on caregiver wellness.
-We have selected a few that may be of help to you:
+We've selected a few for you below.

 - 5 Lessons on Setting Boundaries That Every Caregiver Must Learn

 - The Benefits of a Caregiver Support Group, CNS 2013 Fall/Winter Newsletter, p.6

 - A complete list of Caregiver Support Groups across Nova Scotia from the CNS website